mandyvuong/CV/README.md

 - Worked with marketing consultants to support clients in the Financial Services industry
 - Presented research and comparison analysis on loyalty programmes and prepaid cards
 - Increased profit margins by managing portfolios: financial analysis of actual and forecasts, provided invoices to clients, issued purchase orders to consultants using Adnet

-**Verona Pharma PLC**
-_Associate Administrator (Sep ‘07 – Aug ‘08)_

-- Represented the company at the yearly Master Investor show
-- Responsible for the purchase ledger, bank reconciliations and processing expense claims on the in-house system.
-Process VAT returns and cheque payments to vendors
-- Carried out staff training and creating SOPs for invoicing, contracts and archiving

 ## Education